-I have been working in the field of education for over 20 years and am thrilled to have found a home teaching middle school Humanities at Roycemore.
-Over the course of my career, I have taught everything from three-year-old preschool to college classes.
-My passion, however, is working with middle school students.
-I love how they constantly surprise me and keep me on my toes.
-I love my students, and I hope that they learn nearly as much from me as I learn from them.
+Amy has been working in the field of education for over 20 years and is thrilled to have found a home teaching middle school Humanities at Roycemore.
+Over the course of her career, she has taught everything from three-year-old preschool to college classes.
+Her passion, however, is working with middle school students.
+She loves how they constantly surprise her and keep her on her toes.
+She loves her students and hopes that they learn nearly as much from her as she learns from them.

-Academically, I have studied education, political science, history, reading, literature, and middle school education.
-In addition to my formal education, I have been lucky enough to have the opportunity to live and study abroad, including a year as an AFS exchange student in South Africa and a year of college at Tel Aviv University.
-I also avail myself of as many professional development opportunities as possible.
-I have presented at conferences run by the Alternative Schools Network (ASN) and the Independent Schools Association of the Central States (ISACS).
+Academically, she has studied education, political science, history, reading, literature, and middle school education.
+In addition to her formal education, she has been lucky enough to have the opportunity to live and study abroad, including a year as an AFS exchange student in South Africa and a year of college at Tel Aviv University.
+She also avails herself of as many professional development opportunities as possible.
+She has presented at conferences run by the Alternative Schools Network (ASN) and the Independent Schools Association of the Central States (ISACS).

-I am a proud Evanston resident.
-I currently live at Northwestern University in a Faculty-in-Residence apartment with my psychology professor husband, two daughters, and two overfed cats.
+She is a proud Evanston resident.
+She currently lives at Northwestern University in a Faculty-in-Residence apartment with her psychology professor husband, two daughters, and two overfed cats.

 I teach because it is in my blood; it is who I am.
 Teaching invigorates me and fills my soul.
 It is a career where I make a difference and no day is the same.
 I hope that my students learn to think for themselves, speak their minds, and be a force of good in the world.
 These are our futures leaders.
 I believe in them, and I strive to create a learning environment where they believe in themselves.